ninascarpelli/ninascarpelli.github.io/MotifAnalysisComplete.md

 }
 ```

 ### Step5: ```5_CleaningUp```

 This step will create the plots with the time series and motifs + clean them up removing the repetitions I mentioned before
+In this step I create some plots and there's one of them that needs to change if you're not in Brisbane

 Firstly, naming the indices for the plots
 ```